|Contents of this page

 RF Power Meter

 The power meter requires an input of 7 - 12 VDC at 50 mA.
-It will be applied between the broadband amplifier and the power booster.
-Additionally, RF power attenuation can be applied by adding or subtracting attenuation power in dB units (image 26):
+It can be applied between the broadband amplifier and the power booster.
+Additionally, RF power attenuation can be applied by adding or subtracting attenuation power in dB units (image 24):

 Between the circulator and the matching circuit we will apply a combined Power/SWR meter to measure the power output and the standing wave ratio for optimal antenna tuning.